God Cares: The Sin of Doing Nothing

 Read: Deuteronomy 22-24

-Deuteronomy 22:1 – If you see your fellow Israelite’s ox or sheep straying, do not ignore it but be sure to take it back to its owner.
+If you see your fellow Israelites ox or sheep straying, do not ignore it but be sure to take it back to its owner.

 God calls us to love Him and our neighbor.

-To see your brother in need and to do nothing is to do evil.
-When one has the opportunity to do good, one is not to ignore it or shy away from it.
-To pass your brother in need and to hide yourself from them, is to sin against your brother and against God.
+To see your brother in need and to do nothing is evil.
+When we have the opportunity to do good, we are not to ignore it or shy away from it.
+To pass your brother in need and to hide yourself from them, is to sin against your brother and God.

 Jesus reiterated the importance of loving your neighbor as yourself when He summed up the commandments as loving God with all your heart, soul, and mind, and loving your neighbor as yourself (Matthew 22:37-40).
 This commandment encompasses the entire law and highlights the significance of actively demonstrating love and compassion towards others.

-In the description of a future scene of judgment (Matthew 25:31-46), Jesus says people are separated into two groups based on their works and moral kindness.
+In describing a future judgment scene (Matthew 25:31-46), Jesus says people are separated into two groups based on their works and moral kindness.
 Those who actively cared for the hungry, thirsty, strangers, sick, and imprisoned are commended as having served Christ Himself.
-Conversely, those who neglected to help others are condemned.
+Conversely, those who neglect to help others are condemned.
 We are called to recognize the opportunities to show love and take action to alleviate the suffering of those in need.

-The question then our neighbor is asking us today is – when I needed a neighbour were you there, were you there?
+The question our neighbor is asking us today is when I needed a neighbour were you there, were you there?

 Scripture Writing: James 2:14